-- the scope, progress, timing, costs and results of clinical trials for developing DANYELZA, and conducting pre-clinical studies and clinical trials for our SADA constructs; - research and pre-clinical development efforts for any future product candidates that we may develop; - our ability to enter into and the terms and timing of any collaborations, licensing agreements, distribution agreements or other arrangements; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration or other agreements; - the number of future product candidates that we may pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals;

-- the costs of commercialization activities for any of our product candidates that may receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the amount and timing of future revenue, if any, received from commercial sales of our current and future product candidates upon any marketing approvals; - proceeds received, if any, from monetization of any future PRVs; - our headcount and associated costs as we focus our research and development efforts on additional indications for DANYELZA and our SADA PRIT Technology and expand our commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.
+- the scope, progress, timing, costs and results of clinical trials for further developing DANYELZA, and conducting pre-clinical studies and clinical trials for our SADA constructs; - research and pre-clinical development efforts for any future product candidates that we may develop; - our ability to enter into and the terms and timing of any collaborations, licensing agreements, distribution agreements or other arrangements; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration or other agreements; - the number of future product candidates that we may pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that may receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the amount and timing of future revenue, if any, received from commercial sales of our current and future product candidates upon any marketing approvals; - proceeds received, if any, from monetization of any future PRVs; - our headcount and associated costs as we focus our research and development efforts on additional indications for DANYELZA and our SADA PRIT technology and expand our commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.

-Identifying potential product candidates and conducting pre-clinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes many years to complete, and we may never generate the necessary data or results required to obtain additional marketing approval and achieve additional product sales.
-In addition, our product candidates, if approved, may not achieve commercial success.
+We may never generate the necessary data or results required to obtain additional marketing approval and achieve commercial success.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
-Adequate additional financing may not be available to us on acceptable terms, or at all.
+We expect to finance our cash needs potentially through a combination of securities offerings, debt financing, collaborations, strategic alliances and licensing or other arrangements, or a combination thereof.
+Further, adequate additional financing may not be available to us on acceptable terms, required timing, or at all.